keycloakify/keycloakify/README.md

     "keycloakify": "^0.0.10"
 },
 "scripts": {
-    "build": "react-scripts build && build-keycloak-theme" },
+    "keycloak": "yarn build && build-keycloak-theme", },
 ```

-Then build your app with `yarn run build` or `npm run build`, you will be provided with instructions
+Then run `yarn keycloak` or `npm run keycloak`, you will be provided with instructions
 about how to load the theme into Keycloak.

 ## Developing your login and register pages in your React app